barchart/alerting-service-public/README.md

 operations (e.g. create alert, delete alert, etc).

-###Browser Dependencies

-When using this library in a brower, jQuery must be loaded.

 ###Example

 An working example browser implementation can be found in the git repository at: